KnobMixer/KnobMixer/README.md

 </tr>
 </table>

 *Can't remap your knob?
 Enable Hardware Knob in Settings → 1-Knob Mode.
-Only set a hotkey for the cycle key (The vol-,vol+, mute should be disabled in next update)*
+Set a hotkey for the cycle key*

 💡 In Multiple Knobs mode, set the music knob click to Play/Pause in your keyboard software.
 It will pause the song instead of muting the audio.

 **Step 2 — Choose your mode**
+- **1-Knob mode** — one knob controls all groups, press Cycle key to switch between them
 - **Multiple Knobs** — each group has its own hotkeys.
 Best if you have 2+ knobs
-- **1-Knob mode** — one knob controls all groups, press Cycle key to switch between them

 **Step 3 — Set your hotkeys**